oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 TH Consumers MUST:

- 1. Receive and process the "`query features`" command as defined in Section 4.1 of the [OpenC2 Language Specification](#openc2-lang-v11) and return corresponding responses.
+ 1. Receive and process the `"query features"` command as defined in Section 4.1 of the [OpenC2 Language Specification](#openc2-lang-v11) and return corresponding responses.
- 2. Receive and process the "`query /huntbooks`" command as defined in this specification and return corresponding responses.
+ 2. Receive and process the `"query /huntbooks"` command as defined in this specification and return corresponding responses.
- 3. Receive and process the "`investigate /hunt`" command as defined in this specification and return corresponding responses.
+ 3. Receive and process the `"investigate /hunt"` command as defined in this specification and return corresponding responses.

 TH Producers SHOULD:

  1. Conform with at least one OpenC2 transfer specification.
- 2. Receive and process the "`query /datasources`" command as defined in this specification and return corresponding responses.
+ 2. Receive and process the `"query /datasources"` command as defined in this specification and return corresponding responses.
 -------